 Chandigarh Hop On Hop Off

 So, you can spend as much time as you want in one attraction and then wait for the bus before proceeding to the next.
-It is a double decker bus and looked cool.
+It is a double-decker bus and looks cool.
 I noticed this bus only when I was at the Museum and Art gallery.
-By then I was done with half a day hence it was a late information for me.
-It is a good idea to take the bus and then combine your own attractions that you want to visit too.
+By then, I was done with half a day; hence it was a piece of late information for me.
+It is a good idea to take the bus and then combine the attractions you want to visit.

-Tuck yourself with aloo paratha and be at the gates of Rock garden at 9:00am
+Tuck yourself with aloo paratha and be at the gates of Rock garden at 9:00 am

-Rock Garden, Chandigarh
+Rock Garden - Chandigarh

 One man's vision to convert waste materials into a garden is something you need to visit and appreciate.
 Nek Chand started working on this garden secretly using the debris collected from the demolition site across Chandigarh as that was the time Chandigarh was being built.
-He started it at a gorge near the Sukhna lake which was actually a protected land and the garden was illegal.
-He kind of kept it as a secret of nearly 18years building stuff and artificial water bodies and figurines.
+He started it at a gorge near the Sukhna lake, which was protected land and the garden was illegal.
+He kept it a secret for nearly 18years, building stuff and artificial water bodies and figurines.
 That place is a marvel.

-The newer additions like the place with used clothes not so creative as what Nek Chand had done.
-It is a place that you will easily need 2 hours to spend.
+The newer additions like the place with used clothes are not as creative as what Nek Chand had done.
+It is a place that you will quickly need 2 hours to spend.

-Head to the Tourist Facilitation Center at the Capitol Complex and book yourself for a tour of some of the famous architectural spots in Chandigarh like Capitol Complex, Open Hand Monument, etc for a 3:00pm slot.
-You cannot visit these buildings on your own!
-From there head to the Museum and Art Gallery.
+Head to the Tourist Facilitation Center at the Capitol Complex and book yourself for a tour of some of the famous architectural spots in Chandigarh, like Capitol Complex, Open Hand Monument, etc., a 3:00 pm slot.

 Government Museum and Art Gallery

-A Patua Scroll Painting in display.
-Patua scroll painting gets the name from patua community who are painters and story tellers.
-The stories are painted in a vertical scroll that run for meters, each scene bound by floral patterns that separate one from another.
+A Patua Scroll Painting is on display.
+Patua scroll painting gets the name from the patua community, who are painters and storytellers.
+The stories are painted in a vertical scroll that runs for meters, each scene bound by floral patterns that separate one from another.